-WSO2 Launches Ambassador Program To Empower Tech Advocates
+WSO2 Launches Ambassador Program to Empower Tech Advocates

 About WSO2

 Founded in 2005, WSO2 is the largest independent software vendor providing open-source API management, integration, and identity and access management (IAM) to thousands of enterprises in over 90 countries.
-WSO2s products and platforms-including our next-gen internal developer platform, Choreo-empower organizations to leverage the full potential of artificial intelligence and APIs for securely delivering the next generation of AI-enabled digital services and applications.
+WSO2's products and platforms—including our next-gen internal developer platform, Choreo—empower organizations to leverage the full potential of artificial intelligence and APIs for securely delivering the next generation of AI-enabled digital services and applications.
 Our open-source, AI-driven, API-first approach frees developers and architects from vendor lock-in and enables rapid digital product creation.
 Recognized as leaders by industry analysts, WSO2 has more than 800 employees worldwide with offices in Australia, Brazil, Germany, India, Sri Lanka, the UAE, the UK, and the US, with over USD100M in annual recurring revenue.
+Visit to learn more.
+Follow WSO2 on LinkedIn and X (Twitter).

+“Developers are the driving force behind innovation,” said Isabelle Mauny, Chief Developer Advocate at WSO2.
+“They are not merely users of our products—they are instrumental in shaping them.
+Architects help ensure that solutions built on WSO2's platforms are robust, cohesive, and aligned with long-term business goals.
+The WSO2 Ambassador Program is our way of acknowledging their contributions and supporting their continued growth.
+Whether through leading community meetups, publishing technical tutorials, or contributing to our codebase, our ambassadors play a vital role in empowering others to succeed with WSO2.”

 Trademarks and registered trademarks are the properties of their respective owners.